azabelmena/.config/README.md

 - Declaritive
     - Describe exactly what you want on the system, rather than telling the system what to do.
-    - Files, settings and various other things should be declared.
+    - Files, settings and various other things should be **declared**.
+Nothing should be done imperatively if you can help it.
     - This is fundamentally how the `nix` language works.
 - Reproducible
     - It can be built on many different machines, and give the same programs and